 The enclosure’s walls use differing thicknesses of MDF to spread resonances.
 They are heavily braced and damped to give the drive units a solid, low-noise foundation to work from.

 There are five standard finish options – black ash, maple, mahogany, oak or cherry – so these speakers should fit well in most rooms.
-If you fancy something a little different there are two premium options – rosewood or ebony – for an extra £400.
+If you fancy something a little different there are two premium options – rosewood or ebony – for a premium.

 Why use two types of mid/bass driver?
 In engineering terms, there’s always a trade-off between the optimisation of midrange and bass performance in a drive unit.
 Designers simply end up with a compromise that best suits the product.

 By using different drivers working in tandem, ProAc’s engineers have attempted to get the best of all worlds - a polypropylene cone in the top unit shoots for natural mids, and a stiff poly mica diaphragm in the lower to deliver powerful-but-articulate bass.
 The trick is to get the two working seamlessly, which isn’t easy.

 MORE: How to buy speakers and set them up for the best sound

 Despite a nominal impedance of just 4ohms, the DT8 aren’t overly demanding of an amplifier.
 They’re pretty sensitive at 90dB, so there shouldn’t be an issue getting to high volume levels with most price-compatible models.

 These floorstanders use ProAc’s usual downward-firing port arrangement that vents to the sides.
 This configuration makes the speakers less fussy about room positioning than conventional rear-firing ported alternatives tend to be.

 In our test room we position the Response around a metre into the room and well away from the sidewalls.
 We also angle them slightly towards the listening position to focus the stereo imaging.